anaisbetts/starter-mobile/README.md

 NOTE: Don't use a '.' in any of your project names, iOS gets hella upset.
 Yes, I think it'd look way better than '-' too.

-## Are you using Xamarin.Forms?

-Before you run the "Get Started" code, switch to the xam-forms branch, which is this project configured to use ReactiveUI-XamForms and creates Xamarin Forms-based views.

 ## How do I build the project